From Dim Sum to Roast Duck: 25 Best Cantonese Dishes to Try!

 Cantonese Soups and Broths

 The soups and broths of Cantonese cooking are nourishing and full of depth.
-Such dishes, ranging from the light and invigorating Wonton Soup to the hearty, soul-warming Beef Brisket Soup, are testament to the quality and refinement in Cantonese cooking.
+Such dishes, ranging from the light and invigorating Wonton Soup to the hearty, soul-warming Beef Brisket Soup, are a testament to the quality and refinement of Cantonese cooking.

 #16 Wonton Soup